didiercabrera/devart-template/project_posts/2014-03-06-Interaction-Components.md

 How many tweets someone has can be used to see how much noise this person makes,and by noise I mean how much he likes to be heard.

+## By Character Codes

+If notes are created, volume or velocity can be set by the a string charcater code.

 ## Modifiers

 This are the ones changing the way sound is being generated :